Nuitka/Nuitka/Developer_Manual.rst

    len( "a" * 1000000000000 )

-The theme here, is that when we can't pre-compute all intermediate expressions, and we sure can't always in the general case.
+The theme here, is that when we can't compute all intermediate expressions, and we sure can't do it in the general case.
 But we can still, predict some of properties of an expression result, more or less.

 Here we have "len" to look at an argument that we know the size of.
 Great.
 We need to ask